fusioncharts/dev_centre_docs/chart-guide/standard-charts/spark-charts.md

 ## Configure Colors to Show Scoreless Matches

-Specify a fill color for the bars indicating a scoreless match, by setting the value of the `scoreLessColor` attribute to the hex code of the color.
+To configure colors to show scoreless matches in the **Sparks Color Chart**, specify a fill color for the bars indicating a scoreless match, by setting the value of the `scoreLessColor` attribute's value to the color's hex code.

 Refer to the code below: